What is Sleep Apnea?

 Not sure if a MAD will work for you?
 That’s what we’re here for.
 Talk to our dental specialists today to discuss your symptoms and sleep apnea treatment options!
 Give us a call at (816) 429-5799.

-Common questions about MAD sleep apnea
+about MAD sleep apnea

 Is it painful to wear a MAD?